miguel14535/TrabalhoDeIngles2.cpp/README.md

 ## Basic Usage Guide

-When you have already installed the code you will only need to download the c++ extension after running the code.
+you will download the links I left on github

 ## Contribution